What to See in Turin in One Day: Is Turin Worth Visiting?

 View from the Mole Antonelliana in Turin, photo by Next Level of Travel

-From the top of Mole Antonelliana there is this beautiful view of Turin.
+From the top of Mole Antonelliana, there is a beautiful view of Turin.
 We could just barely make out the Alps in the background, but they were mostly hidden in the clouds

 Mole Antonelliana elevator